AndreasMadsen/trace/README.md

 > Creates super long stack traces

+**Only works on node.js 0.12, node.js 4 and newer.**

-With the help of `AsyncListener` and [stack-chain](https://github.com/AndreasMadsen/stack-chain) this module will provide stack traces there goes beyond the current tick or turn.
+With the help of `async_wrap` and [stack-chain](https://github.com/AndreasMadsen/stack-chain) this module will provide stack traces there goes beyond the current tick or turn.

 ## Installation

 ```sheel
 npm install trace
 ```

-Since version `1.0.0` trace has been rewriten for node 0.11.12 and above, for previuse node versions use version `0.2.1` of trace.

 ## Found a bug?